 Disadvantages of Index Funds

-It’s fairly frequent that an index fund underperforms.
-Which means it did not meet expectations, based on the market condition of the wider index that is being tracked.
+An index fund tends to underperform fairly frequently, and this means it did not meet expectations, based on the market condition of the wider index that is being tracked.
 While this doesn’t mean a loss, it means returns are not being made at the rate expected.
 This can potentially last for years of lost opportunity.

 No Active Manager ✖️